Page Speed: Use efficient CSS selectors

 Use class selectors instead of descendant selectors

-For example, if you need two different styles for an ordered list item and an ordered list item, instead of using two rules:
+For example, if you need two different styles for an unordered list item and an ordered list item, instead of using two rules:

 ul li {color: blue;}